rah-0/hyperion/README.md

 - the HTTP Endpoint will be available for all nodes and the node that receives the new config is in charge of propagating the changes to the rest of the nodes
 - when adding a new node, that node will propagate the updated config to the rest since adding a new node always implies updating config
 - to remove a node, a POST request can be done, this request can be done to any of the nodes, including to the one that is to be removed
 - on startup, each node will validate its own config with the rest, if there is a conflict, manual resolution is required

----

-### Implementation

 #### GPU
 A very long term plan is to allow the usage of GPU's to perform database operations such as:
 - Relational Operations: projection, join, sorting, aggregation, grouping.
 - Compute: compression/decompression, encoding/decoding

+---

+## Sacrifices

+Every distributed database has its drawbacks.
+This is what **Hyperion** sacrifices for **performance**:
+- security: connections between nodes are not encrypted.
+If you need security you will have to manage it at a network level.
+- port management: each node will have an unique connection to other node.
+This means that in a network with 100 nodes there are at least 100 ports needed.